Animotion 2

 Animotion Core

 Animotion is now a standalone package named @animotion/core.
-This makes it easy to update to future versions, and using Animotion inside an existing Svelte project:
+This makes it easy to update to future versions, and using Animotion inside existing Svelte projects:

 <script>